mghildiy/kafka-learning/README.md

 * At least once: Consumer processes message and only then commits offset.
 So if failure happens during processing, then consumer reads same message again.
 * So its important that processing is idompotent so that multiple processing of same message doesnt impact system adversely
-* At most once: Consumer commits offset as soon as it arrivees, so if processing results in consumer failure the message is lost
+* At most once: Consumer commits offset as soon as it arrives, so if processing results in consumer failure the message is lost
-* Exactly once: Message processing and offset commit are part of same transaction(using transational API)
+* Exactly once: Message processing and offset commit are part of same transaction(using transactional API)

 ### Brokers
 * Kafka cluster is a group of kafka servers called brokers